Benefits and Drivers

 A consumer forms an opinion about a product at first use, or even first sight.
 A recent study suggested that internet users take less than 50 milliseconds (one twentieth of a second) to judge the visual appeal of a website they have visited.

-If a first impression is negative, a consumer is not likely to pay for a product.
-If a product is simple, clear, easy to access and easy to use, a consumer will be more likely to proceed with the transaction.
+If a first impression is negative, a consumer is unlikely to pay for a product.
+However, if a product is simple, clear, easy to access and easy to use, a consumer will be more likely to proceed with the transaction.

 Compliance with Legislation and Standards